The formation of CDM haloes I: Collapse thresholds and the ellipsoidal collapse model: Abstract

 \section{Abstract}

-In the excursion set approach to structure formation initially spherical regions of the linear density field collapse if the average density contrast within them exceeds some critical value, $\delta_c$.
-This model allows one to make predictions for several fundamental aspects of structure formation such as the mass function of dark matter halos, their merger histories and clustering properties.
-The value of $\delta_c$ is often calculated from the spherical or ellipsoidal collapse model, which provide well-defined predictions given auxiliary properties of the linear tidal field at a given point.
-We use two cosmological simulations of structure growth in a LCDM cosmology to test a key assumption used in calculating $\delta_c$: that the {\em shapes} of the initial Lagrangian patches that eventually collapse (or proto-haloes) are spherical.
-Our results indicate that the vast majority of dark matter proto-haloes are non-spherical, and have minor-to-major axis ratios that vary from $\langle a_3/a_1\rangle \sim 0.4$ at the galaxy mass scale to $\sim 0.65$ for rich galaxy clusters.
-We show that this non-sphericity likely originates from the asymmetry of the linear tidal field which pushes material onto, or away from, local density maxima in the linear density field.
-We study the implications of these results for the collapse barriers for CDM halo formation inferred from the classic ellipsoidal collapse model.
-Our results indicate that the ``standard'' ellipsoidal collapse model commonly adopted in the literature does not provide a full account of the possible collapse thresholds for halo formation, since the model predictions depend sensitively on the assumed {\em shape} of the primordial perturbation.
-We show that an improved model, which accounts for the intrinsic shapes of proto-haloes, provides a much more accurate description of their {\em measured} minimum overdensities.
+In the excursion set approach to structure formation initially spherical regions of the linear density field collapse to form haloes of mass $M$ at redshift $z_{\rm id}$ if their linearly extrapolated density contrast, averaged on that scale, exceeds some critical threshold, $\delta_{\rm c}(z_{\rm id})$.
+The value of $\delta_{\rm c}(z_{\rm id})$ is often calculated from the spherical or ellipsoidal collapse model, which provide well-defined predictions given auxiliary properties of the tidal field at a given location.
+We use two cosmological simulations of structure growth in a $\Lambda$ cold dark matter scenario to quantify $\delta_{\rm c}(z_{\rm id})$, its dependence on the surrounding tidal field, as well as on the shapes of the Lagrangian regions that collapse to form haloes at $z_{\rm id}$.
+Our results indicate that the ellipsoidal collapse model provides an accurate description of the mean dependence of $\delta_{\rm c}(z_{\rm id})$ on both the strength of the tidal field and on halo mass.
+However, for a given $z_{\rm id}$, $\delta_{\rm c}(z_{\rm id})$ depends strongly on the halo's characteristic formation redshift: the earlier a halo forms, the higher its initial density contrast.
+Surprisingly, the majority of haloes forming {\em today} fall below the ellipsoidal collapse barrier, contradicting the model predictions.
+We trace the origin of this effect to the non-spherical shapes of Lagrangian haloes, which arise naturally due to the asymmetry of the linear tidal field.
+We show that a modified collapse model, that accounts for the triaxial shape of protohaloes, provides a more accurate description of the measured minimum overdensities of recently collapsed objects.